1965 Pacific typhoon season: Super Typhoon Lucy

 On August 14 a tropical depression formed and was named Lucy after it became a tropical storm.
-Lucy became a typhoon and soon into a 175 mph super typhoon.
+Lucy became a typhoon and soon into a 185 mph super typhoon.
 Lucy weakened and struck Japan as a minimal typhoon.
 Lucy dissipated on August 24.

 Super Typhoon Mary (Saling)

 175 mph Super Typhoon Mary weakened from its peak to hit eastern Taiwan on August 18 as a 105 mph typhoon.
 The typhoon brought strong winds and heavy rain before dissipating over China on the 20th.

+Super Typhoon Olive

+Super typhoon Olive did not make landfall in land.

+Typhoon Rose (Unding)

+Rose make landfall in the Philippines as Category 3.

 Super Typhoon Shirley

 130 mph Typhoon Shirley, after weakening from a peak of 150 mph, hit southern Japan on September 10, causing moderate damage and heavy rain.
 Resulting floods and landslides killed 67 people and left 6 missing.

 Super Typhoon Trix (Walding)

 Typhoon Trix struck central Honshū Island in Japan just days after Typhoon Shirley.
 Trix caused heavy rains.
 98 people were killed and 9 were missing due to the resulting flooding and landslides.